-Clause 40(1) provides for a restriction on the Office of Environmental Protection (OEP) in relation to disclosure of information.
-We note that clause 40(2)(f) provides for an exception for a disclosure "made to a devolved environmental governance body for purposes connected with the exercise of a devolved environmental governance function".
-We welcome this exclusion but consider that the Bill should provide for either a wider power to or an obligation on the Office of Environmental Protection (OEP) to share information with and work with relevant bodies in devolved administrations where necessary.
+In relation to the Office of Environmental Protection (OEP), we consider that it is important that the OEP works closely alongside environmental governance bodies in the devolved administrations.
 We would welcome clarification in relation to the reserved functions of UK Ministers that will be subject to oversight by the OEP.
 We note that consideration may require to be given to matters which are within devolved competence but are practically dealt with by UK authorities.
 Such matters would appear to be beyond OEP jurisdiction, but if dealt with by UK authorities, may be out-with the scope of any similar Scottish body.